PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 3. Joint movements
 ``````````````````

 The **joint movements** section can be used to add more fine-grained detail about the specific joint articulations of the movement component described in the current module.
-This option is available for both :ref:`perceptual shapes<perceptual_shape>` and :ref:`joint-specific movements<joint-specific_movement>`.
+This option is available for both :ref:`perceptual shapes<perceptual_shape>` and :ref:`joint-specific movements<joint_specific_movement>`.
 It is not necessary to manually code the joint movements that are predictable from any joint-specific movement, as this will be done ``automatically`` **(program functionality page? auto-generation and autofilling?)** by the program. **(add an example or two)**

 **(A note on user flexibility: this section can encode the phonetics of proximalization/distalization, differences in sizes of the same perceptual shape based on the joints involved, etc.)**